 About a fifth of the alcohol you consume enters your bloodstream through the stomach.
-When it reaches your stomach, it becomes absorbed into the bloodstream.
+When it reaches your stomach, it absorbs into the bloodstream.

 The remaining amount reaches your bloodstream through the small intestine.
-This is the reason why the food you eat before and while drinking affects drunkenness.
+This is why consuming food before and while you drink affects drunkenness.

 Food helps with the absorption of alcohol in the stomach.
-It also affects the amount of time it takes for alcohol to reach your bloodstream, which is why drinking on an empty stomach is riskier than drinking with or after a meal.
+It also affects the amount of time it takes alcohol to reach your bloodstream.
+This is why drinking on an empty stomach is riskier than drinking with or after a meal.

-Once alcohol is in the bloodstream, it’s moved through the body quickly.
-This causes a variety of side effects, including flushed skin, a decrease in body temperature, and a drop in blood pressure.
+Once alcohol is in the bloodstream, it quickly moves through the body.
+This causes various side effects, including flushed skin, a decrease in body temperature, and a drop in blood pressure.

 Alcohol reaches your brain within about 5 to 10 minutes.
-Most people feel happy, more confident, and more social at this point.
-Their inhibitions drop.
-This is all caused by the release of serotonin and dopamine in the brain.
+Most people feel happier, more confident, more social, and have fewer inhibitions.

-As you consume more, alcohol interferes with your brain’s communication channels and depresses the central nervous system (CNS).
-At this stage, people experience loss of coordination, blurred vision, dizziness, and slowed speech.
+The brain's release of serotonin and dopamine causes this.
+As you consume more alcohol, it interferes with your brain’s communication channels and depresses the central nervous system (CNS).

-Alcohol affects your body in a variety of ways, especially when you consume a lot of it.
+Alcohol affects your body in various ways, especially when you consume a lot of it.
 For example:

 Anyone who has been drunk knows that alcohol affects their behavior.
 Many people say or do things they are unlikely to say or do when they have not consumed alcohol.

 Alcohol affects how you react to your surroundings.
 It makes you impulsive and reduces your inhibitions.
 This is why there’s so much risk associated with drinking too much.
-Consuming alcohol also reduces short-sightedness, which means you’re less likely to notice cues and information about risks around you.
+Consuming alcohol also reduces short-sightedness, which means you’re less likely to notice risk cues and other information around you.

 Chemical changes occur in the brain when you’re drunk.
 In addition to the effect alcohol has on serotonin and dopamine, it also increases norepinephrine.
 This is a neurotransmitter that causes arousal.

 Researchers believe this increase is linked to why drunk people are less inhibited.
-A drunk brain is more likely to seek pleasure without any consideration of negative consequences.
+A drunk brain is more likely to seek pleasure without considering negative consequences.

-Alcohol consumption triggers decreased activity in certain regions of the brain that are responsible for decision-making, rationalizing, prevention of aggressive behavior, and forming new memories.
+Alcohol consumption triggers decreased activity in certain regions of the brain that are responsible for:

 When someone drinks, there is also a decrease in energy consumption in the cerebellum.
-This is the area of the brain that coordinates voluntary movement.
+The cerebellum is the area of the brain that coordinates voluntary movement.
 This is why it’s difficult for drunk people to walk in a straight line or drive.

-However, any perceived difference in drunkenness is due to preconceived notions about different types of alcohol.
-It’s always ethanol, no matter whether you’re drinking beer, wine, or hard liquor.
+However, any perceived difference in drunkenness based on the drink is due to preconceived notions about different types of alcohol.
+It’s always ethanol, whether you’re drinking beer, wine, or hard liquor.

 If you feel different when you drink an ethanol-equivalent amount of wine and tequila, and you react differently, it’s likely your stereotypes about the alcohol.